-There's little doubt that one of the best ways to improve your health is to make sure you're eating plenty of fresh, minimally processed high-quality vegetables, ideally locally-grown and organic, with a majority of them consumed raw.
+There's little doubt that one of the best ways to improve your health is to make sure you're eating plenty of fresh, minimally processed high-quality vegetables, ideally locally-grown and organic, with a majority of them consumed raw (see my recommended list of vegetables below).
 One simple way to boost your vegetable intake is to juice them.

 Juicing organic vegetables is highly recommended to patients in our clinic who are working to restore or improve their health.
 I am firmly convinced that juicing is one of the key factors to giving you a radiant, energetic life, and truly optimal health.
 I simply do not know of any other single nutritional intervention that has a more profound influence on health than eating and/or juicing fresh, organic vegetables.

 You can review my comprehensive approach to how to juice on my vegetable juicing page.
 Even better, review my nutrition plan, which can help you take a comprehensive look at your overall health as it relates to food, and may even help you to change the way you think about eating.

 If you were to get all of your vegetables from conventionally farmed sources, this would be better for your health than eating no fresh vegetables at all.
 However, conventionally farmed vegetables are not your best choice.
 Organic vegetables are a much better option.

 USDA Organic farmers (and many small, local organic farms working without certification) must use different standards when growing vegetables.
 These standards include never using: